zingale/computational_astrophysics/content/homework/homework1.md

    $$f^\prime |_i = \frac{f_{i+1} - f_{i-1}}{2\Delta x}$$

    This uses one point to the left and right of point $i$.
+Assume that the spacing between the points, $\Delta x$, is constant.

    Now, instead, let's construct a *one-sided* difference for the first-derivative that is second-order accurate.
 To do this,